 After a crash with a large truck, the chances of survival are minimal.
-If you happen to survive you’re likely to be severely injured because of the size and force of the heavy truck hitting a passenger car.
+If you happen to survive, you’re likely to be severely injured because of the size and force of the heavy truck hitting a passenger car.
 Common truck accident injuries include head injuries, spinal cord damage, broken bones, fractures, and traumatic brain injuries.
 These injuries can sometimes even cause lasting as well as permanent body damage.

 File a Personal Injury Claim in Case of a Truck Accident in South or North Carolina

 If you have been severely injured or lost a loved one wrongfully in a truck accident in South or North Carolina due to the truck driver’s negligence, then by law you have the right to file a personal injury claim and pursue compensation for injuries and losses incurred.
-Financial compensation is important for coping with the costly medical treatment and rehabilitation that comes after being injured in a truck accident.
+Financial compensation is essential for coping with the costly medical treatment and rehabilitation after being injured in a truck accident.

 For help fighting for fair and full compensation, contact our experienced personal injury attorney today.
-At the Law Offices of Jason E. Taylor P.C., we will review your case, and suggest legal options for your situation, providing you with quality representation.
+At the Law Offices of Jason E. Taylor P.C., we will review your case and suggest legal options for your situation, providing you with quality representation.

 Our lawyers will carry out an in-depth investigation to collect all crucial pieces of evidence from the accident scene, such as truck driver logbooks, black box, GPS, and other details.
-This will help us answer all the crucial questions, such as how the accident occurred, who caused it, and why.
+This will help us answer all the crucial questions about how the accident occurred, who caused it, and why.
 Answers to these questions will help us establish a strong liability case against the truck driver, truck manufacturer, or trucking company – whoever is responsible.
 We’ll work on your case relentlessly and negotiate with the insurance company for a fair settlement.